imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ### **Crop mode**‌

 Let’s now see how [cropping](../../features/image-transformations/resize-crop-and-other-transformations.md#crop-crop-modes-and-focus) works.
 We will try the [`extract`](../../features/image-transformations/resize-crop-and-other-transformations.md#extract-crop-strategy-cm-extract) crop strategy.
-In this strategy, instead of resizing the whole image, we extract out a region of the requested dimension from the original image.
+In this strategy, instead of resizing the whole image, we extract a region of the requested dimension from the original image.
 You can read more about this [here](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#extract-crop-strategy-cm-extract).

 {% code title="src/app/app.component.ts" %}
 ```jsx